111 West 57th Street: Steinway Hall

-On the first three stories of Steinway Hall's southern elevation, facing 57th Street, the facade is made of Indiana Limestone above a pink-granite water table.
+Steinway Hall's exterior is neoclassical in style.
+On the first three stories of Steinway Hall's southern elevation, facing 57th Street, the facade is made of Indiana limestone above a pink-granite water table.
 Two rectangular portals flank a large central arch there.
 The outer portals contain wooden pocket doors, which are surrounded by moldings and topped with entablatures.
 The central opening is a display window that contains an entablature supported by Ionic columns on either side, as well as a lunette above the entablature.
 The lunette has a cement sculptural group by Leo Lentelli, which contains a bas-relief of Apollo.
 Above the third story is a frieze that has medallions depicting classical composers and pianists, in addition to a plaque.

 The northern elevation on 58th Street is clad with brick, limestone, and terracotta.
 The lowest two floors are faced with rusticated limestone blocks; the first floor has loading docks on either end of the 58th Street elevation.
 One of the 58th Street loading docks led to a freight elevator for Steinway Hall's tenants, while the other led to a freight elevator used specifically by Steinway & Sons.

 Steinway Hall's upper stories are clad with brick.
 On 57th Street, there are three pairs of windows on each of the 4th through 12th stories.
 On 58th Street, there are five windows on each of the 3rd through 12th stories; there is a balustrade at the third story and a cornice atop the 9th story.
 Above the 12th story, on both 57th and 58th Streets, is a parapet capped by urns.
 The western elevation is clad with plain brick and contains some window openings.
 The 13th through 15th stories of Steinway Hall have chamfered corners and Ionic colonnades, with a parapet above the 15th story.
 The 16th story has brick piers at each corner, shallow arches on each side, band courses at the bottom, and a cornice at the top.